Azure/azure-sdk-for-go/sdk/samples/aztables/README.md

 1. Open a terminal window and `cd` to the directory that the samples are saved in.
 2. Set the environment variables specified in the sample file you wish to run.
-3. Follow the usage described in the file, e.g. `go run sample_create_table.go`
+3. Follow the usage described in the file, e.g. `go run`

 ## Writing Filters